-- Anyone looking to increase muscle mass, increase in protein synthesis and greater glucose storage in muscle cells will help.
+- Anyone looking to increase muscle mass, the increase in protein synthesis and greater storage of glucose in muscle cells will help.

-- Whoever wants to lose fat mass will benefit from the anti-catabolic action of BCAA's.
+- Anyone who wants to lose fat mass will benefit from the anti-catabolic action of BCAA's.

-- Those who practice resistance sports to BCAA's supplementation will delay the action of fatigue, helping to maintain performance.
+- Those who practice endurance sports, BCAA supplementation will delay the action of fatigue, helping to maintain performance.

-- Who trains in fast or with very little food, when waking up for example.
+- Those who train fasting or with very little food, when waking up for example.

 How much and when should I use BCAA's?

-The best time to use BCAA supplementation is before, during and after training.
+The best time to supplement with BCAA's is before, during and after training.

-You must use at least 5g, and you can use up to 15g to 20g, in a split way.
+You must use at least 5g, and you can use up to 15g to 20g, divided up.

-I'm undecided between powder or tablet BCAA's, help me!
+I'm undecided between BCAA's in powder or tablet form, help me!

-Powdered BCAA's are usually cheaper and easier to dose, but they taste bad if you use the tasteless version.
+Powdered BCAAs are usually cheaper and easier to dose, but they taste bad if you use the unflavored version.

-Now in pills, in addition to paying more, you will probably have to fill yourself with pills to reach the ideal dose.
+As for pills, in addition to paying more, you will probably have to fill up on pills to reach the ideal dose.

 Yes, it's true, we prefer powdered BCAAs.

-The most common division is 2: 1: 1, meaning the dose of leucine is usually twice the amount of isoleucine and valine, and if you read the article, you know why!
-There are also formulas that go further, and use concentrations of leucine that are triple or quadruple compared to their other two companions.
+The most common division is 2:1:1, that is, the dose of leucine is normally twice the amount of isoleucine and valine, and if you read the article, you know why!
+There are even formulas that go further, and use concentrations of leucine that are triple or quadruple compared to its other two companions.